WHUzhusihan96/myTransferlearning/TCA-11/readme.md

 the paper and the code of TCA

-i write `myTCA.m` by myself and refer to the following work.(`TCA.m` can be seen here[王晋东/wangjindong](https://github.com/jindongwang/transferlearning/tree/master/code/traditional/TCA)
+i write `myTCA.m` by myself and refer to the following work.(`TCA.m` can be seen here[王晋东/wangjindong](https://github.com/jindongwang/transferlearning/tree/master/code/traditional/TCA))

+there's also having code in python style

 **reference**